tomhoffer/genetic-algos/src/tradingbot/Readme.md

 1.1.2022 and 30.12.2022.

 The following graph plots AAPL stock price during this period.
-We can see there is an overall downtrend and the period contains multiple dips and rips.
+We can see there is an overall downtrend and the period contains multiple short-term uptrends and downtrends.
 This period has been chosen as a backtesting period to demonstrate the algorithm's ability to learn to predict the short-term stock trends and achieve profit even in this downtrend period.